claire-west/svstudio-manual/docs/index.md

 !!! info "Notice"

     This website is a work in progress and may contain incomplete information.
+The quickstart section is mostly complete, however many advanced features are not yet included.

 This website serves as an unofficial user manual for Synthesizer V Studio, since the [official manual](https://synthesizerv.com/manual/) by Dreamtonics refers to the legacy version of the software from 2018.